-In a recent article on this site, Change and continuity, Tom Wilkie described how Starlims, now under the ownership of the multinational corporation Abbott, is looking to expand into the healthcare informatics sector.
+In a recent article on the Scientific Computing World website, Change and continuity, Tom Wilkie described how Starlims, now under the ownership of the multinational corporation Abbott, is looking to expand into the healthcare informatics sector.
 The article pointed out that in the past, the healthcare informatics market and the traditional LIMS market have been very separate.
 Even the acronyms are different: LIS versus LIMS.

 There is no such thing as a ‘traditional’ LIMS or LIS.
 While our industries have created broad definitions, no actual system matches those theoretical definitions one hundred per cent.
 A more productive approach is to consider what the systems tended to be used for initially.